Getting Around Saga with Kids: Trains, Cars & Family Transport (2026)

 • Fukuoka subway through-running — Some Karatsu line trains run direct to Tenjin (Fukuoka) via the airport subway.
 A useful no-transfer option from Fukuoka.

 • Reaching Yobuko — Bus connection from Karatsu Station (~30 min).
-Cars easier with kids and luggage.
+Cars are easier with kids and luggage, and put you closer to Yobuko’s famous squid lunches in our Family-Friendly Food in Saga roundup.

 JR Sasebo Line + Kamome: Ureshino & Takeo Routes

 Both Ureshino and Takeo are best reached via the new Kamome shinkansen route from Hakata.
-Local connections inside the towns:
+Local connections inside the towns are limited, so plan the last leg ahead.

 • Ureshino-Onsen Station — Most ryokans run free pickups from the station.
 Confirm 1 week before arrival.